Soviet economic blockade of Lithuania

-The economic blockade restricted or cancelled the centralised supply of energy resources, on which Lithuania was extremely dependent from USSR, as well as electricity, foodstuffs, and pharmaceuticals.
-To a much lesser extent, the embargo also impacted Kaliningrad Oblast.
+The economic blockade restricted or cancelled the centralised supply of energy resources, which Lithuania was extremely dependent on the USSR for, as well as foodstuffs and pharmaceuticals.
+To a lesser extent, the embargo also impacted Kaliningrad Oblast.
 The Soviet Union sealed the republic's borders and blocked Lithuania's bank accounts.
 As the rebel republic felt crippling shortages of essential items, Western countries pressured Lithuania and the Soviet Union to reach a compromise, which initially could not be achieved.
 However, amid the intensification of internal sovereigntist movements within the other fourteen republics of the Soviet Union, particularly within the Russian Soviet Federative Socialist Republic (RSFSR), the blockade was eased in mid-June, and the sanctions were lifted on 2 July.
 This happened after the Lithuanian parliament agreed to suspend the effects of the Act and to begin talks with the Soviet side.
 The long-awaited negotiations, however, did not yield any results.

 Despite its short duration, the blockade had profound effects on the country.
 Total losses from the blockade on the Lithuanian side exceeded 500 million roubles, or 1.5% of the gross national product (GNP).
 Thousands of workers lost their jobs or were idling at their factories as supplies were lacking.
 Effects on market transition were mixed.
 The embargo forced Lithuania to centralise its governance and strengthen regulation of resource usage.
 Enterprises created partnerships with fellow companies and Lithuania negotiated trade agreements with other republics, marking a transition to capitalist economics.
 It also made the country look for other ways to import oil and start industrial exploitation of its resources.
 The economic blockade also slowed the pace of separation of the other two Baltic states, Latvia and Estonia, from the Soviet Union.
-The role of the minorities (particularly Poles) in the blockade is unclear but some speculate that the Polish minority, which was dominated by pro-Soviet politicians, was treated preferentially during the blockade by the Soviet Union.
+The role of the minorities (particularly the Poles) in the blockade is unclear but some speculate that the Polish minority, which was dominated by pro-Soviet politicians, was treated preferentially during the blockade by the Soviet Union.